 - Shares in Asia-Pacific were mixed on Monday.

-MSCI's broadest index of Asia-Pacific shares outside Japan declined 0.3%.
+MSCI's broadest index of Asia-Pacific shares outside Japan fell 2.07%.

-The U.S. dollar index, which tracks the greenback against a basket of its peers, was at 95.788 after seeing an earlier high of 96.151.
+The U.S. dollar index, which tracks the greenback against a basket of its peers, was at 99.004 after its recent bounce from below 98.